raphaelmansuy/digital_palace/02-til/mlfow/README.md

 - **Parameters**: Key/value input parameters logged per run.
 - **Artifacts**: Output files like images, models, and data files.
 - **Models**: Trained ML models logged as artifacts.

+### definition of accuracy, loss, RMSE

+- **Accuracy**: The percentage of correct predictions.
+- **Loss**: A measure of error between the predicted and actual values.
+- **RMSE**: Root mean squared error, a measure of error between the predicted and actual values.

 To use MLflow tracking, wrap your code in an `mlflow.start_run()` block: